ibm-cloud-docs/vpc/vsi_is_dedicated_hosts_instances.md

 | Instance placement | Select whether you want to enable the placement of instances on this dedicated host.
 The default value of instance placement is set to *On*.
 If you set the instance placement value to *Off*, no instances can be created on this dedicated host until the value is changed to *On*.|
 | Profile | Click **Change profile** to select a profile that defines the vCPU and memory for the dedicated host.
 On the dedicated host profile page, you can select the architecture to use for your dedicated host; x86 architecture is selected by default.
 The profile family that you select for the dedicated host determines the profile family that must be used when you provision virtual server instances on the host.
 If you choose a memory profile for your dedicated host, all instances that are provisioned on the host must also be created with a memory profile.
 If you choose an [instance storage](/docs/vpc?topic=vpc-instance-storage) profile for the dedicated host (a profile that includes *d* in the prefix, such as *mx2d*), all instances that are provisioned on the dedicated host must be provisioned with an instance storage profile in the corresponding family.
 For more information, see [Dedicated host profiles](/docs/vpc?topic=vpc-dh-profiles).  |
 | Dedicated group | Select the dedicated group where you want this dedicated host created.
 Or you can [create a new dedicated group](#creating-dedicated-groups). |
-{: caption="Table 1.
-Dedicated host provisioning selections" caption-side="bottom"}
+{: caption="Dedicated host provisioning selections" caption-side="bottom"}

 ### Creating dedicated groups
 {: #creating-dedicated-groups}